-This Buenos Aires food guide is designed for first-time visitors who want to truly understand the city’s food culture.
+This Buenos Aires food guide is designed for first-time visitors who want to know what to eat, where to start, and how to experience the city’s food culture beyond restaurants.

-In this guide, you’ll find a clear and practical introduction to Buenos Aires food culture, along with the best ways to experience it beyond traditional restaurants.
+In this guide, you’ll find a practical introduction to Buenos Aires food culture, the most iconic Argentine foods to try, and the best food experiences for travelers visiting the city for the first time.

 Buenos Aires is known for simple, high-quality dishes built around excellent ingredients.